-Examples of language STAGE 1 behaviour expectations.
+Examples of language STAGE 1 Remind the pupil of the correct behaviour expectations.
 "Well done this table - you are listening and ready to learn."
 "Daniel, I'd like you looking this way and listening thank you."
 I wonder if this group did not quite hear the expectations.
 What we've agreed is that we should be facing the front and listening."
-STAGE 2 U "James, you can either stop talking and focus on your learning or you will need to move to the focus table."
-STAGE 3 "Bob, you've continued to talk after the warning, which disrupts our learning, so now you have to move tables."
+STAGE 2 "James, you can either stop talking and focus on your learning or you will need to move to the focus table."
+STAGE 3 Move pupil to a focus desk in the room to complete their work on their own "Bob, you've continued to talk after the warning, which disrupts our learning, so now you have to move tables."
 STAGE 4 CT / TA Record on Arbor Pupil must move to another class to complete their work - to team leader - team leaders support one another "Bob, you've continued to disrupt learning after moving seat, so now you have to move classes."
 STAGE 5 CT / TA Record on Arbor Pupil must be referred to Head of School "Eliza, you have moved classes and yet still continued to disrupt learning.
 I will need to refer your behaviour to Mr Dellow."